Photovoltaics

 The Federal Energy Management Program (FEMP)'s Integrating Renewable Energy into Federal Construction Guide has more information on renewable energy project funding.

-Operation and Maintenance
+Operations and Maintenance

-Operations and maintenance (O&M) is an important procedure to ensure that a system operates optimally and safely and extends the life of the system components.
-Typical O&M procedures can be applied to a photovoltaic system.
-For example, major system components should be scheduled for a regular inspection and maintenance to ensure mounting racks and connectors are tight and there is no sign of corrosion.
-Facility personnel should fully understand the system operation and safety whether the O&M is performed by the facility personnel or a third-party contractor.
+Operations and maintenance (O&M) is important to ensure that a system operates optimally and safely, and will extend the life of the system components.
+Facility personnel should fully understand the system operation and safety procedures, whether the O&M is performed by them or a third-party contractor.
+The O&M could be part of a service contract that comes with the system installation package.
+O&M costs averaged $7.90/kW for utility scale projects in 2022.10 For more information, visit PVResources.com.

 FEMP's Integrating Renewable Energy into Federal Construction Guide has more information on O&M procedures.

-Photovoltaic Modules
+Modules

 Inverter

-Battery Bank
+Battery Storage

 Special Considerations

-Special considerations for photovoltaics system design and installation include interconnection, environmental review and permitting, security issues, and relevant codes and standards.
+Special considerations for photovoltaics system design and installation include grid interconnection, environmental review and permitting, security issues, and relevant codes and standards.

-Interconnection
+Grid Interconnection

-Rules also vary for net metering of interconnected systems, including availability of net metering, terms of the tariff, and the size of eligible systems.
+Rules also vary for net billing of interconnected systems, including availability of net metering, terms of the tariff, and the size of eligible systems.
 In many cases, the rules for photovoltaic systems vary from other energy sources.
 FEMP's Integrating Renewable Energy into Federal Construction Guide has more information on interconnection requirements and net metering.

 The Database of State Incentives for Renewables & Efficiency (DSIRE) is a comprehensive source of information on state, local, utility, and federal incentives and policies that promote renewable energy and energy efficiency.